cancerit/PCAP-core/README.md

 however all tools are contained in the image and can be used if you construct the relevant docker commands.

-The docker image is know to work correctly after import into a singularity image
+The docker image is know to work correctly after import into a singularity image.

 See the [dockstore-cgpmap][dockstore-cgpmap] documentation for more detail.